-- Source controls: controls applied to the individual lots to address specific pollutants associated with the specific development; - Conveyance controls: controls applied in the local and trunk drainage systems these include grass swales, and streams incorporating ponds, riffle zones and macrophytes; and - Discharge controls: controls prior to discharge from the estate prior to run-off flowing into the creeks.
-These include gross pollutant traps, wetlands and water quality control ponds.
+- Source Controls- controls applied to the individual lots to address specific pollutants associated with the specific development; - Conveyance Controls controls applied in the local and trunk drainage systems these include grass swales, and streams incorporating ponds, riffle zones and macrophytes; and - Discharge Controls controls prior to discharge from the estate prior to run-off flowing into the creeks.
+These include gross pollutant traps, wetlands and water quality control ponds. - i.
+Source Controls - A range of source controls can be used to minimise the pollutant loads discharged from the individual development lots.

-Source controls

-- A range of source controls can be used to minimise the pollutant loads discharged from the individual development lots.
 The type of controls adopted will depend on the nature of the development.
 Stormwater management plans will be prepared and submitted with the development applications for the individual lots. - Pollution Prevention Minimise the amount of impervious areas on the site, bund and roof all chemical and fuel storage areas, roof vehicle servicing and refuelling facilities, separate run-off from 'clean' and 'dirty areas' of the site. - Stormwater Harvesting Maximise the amount of stormwater run-off used onsite.
-Investigate the feasibility of re-using stormwater run-off for dust suppression systems, vehicle washing and wheel washes, and irrigation of landscaped areas of the site. - Oil/Water and Oil/Grit Separators Oil/water and oil/grit separators and first flush basins are to be used to treat run-off from 'dirty' areas of the site.
+Investigate the feasibility of re-using stormwater run-off for dust suppression systems, vehicle washing and wheel washes, and irrigation of landscaped areas of the site.

+Oil/Water and Oil/Grit Separators - Oil/water and oil/grit separators and first flush basins are to be used to treat run-off from 'dirty' areas of the site.
 These systems will be designed to meet the pollution retention criteria for hydrocarbons and coarse sediment in Tables A.2 and A.3.
 Oil/grit separators are to be provided for all site car parks with more than 12 spaces.
-Treatment devices are to be sized to treat the runoff from the 90th percentile rainfall event, (BCC 2001). - Buffer Strips Approximately 15% of the lots will be landscaping.
+Treatment devices are to be sized to treat the run-off from the 90th percentile rainfall event, (BCC 2001).

+- Buffer Strips Approximately 15% of the lots will be landscaping.
 Where the site layouts allow the landscaping will be used to treated run-off from the primary treatment devices.
 Vegetated buffer strips will be used to reduce the amount of fine sediment and nutrients discharged from the site to the wetlands and water quality control ponds.
-Research by the CRC for Catchment Hydrology on vegetated buffer strips found that a six metre wide strip can reduce sediment loads by up to 90% and nutrient loads by up to 70%, (CRC 1997).
+Research by the CRC for Catchment Hydrology on vegetated buffer strips found that a six metre wide strip can reduce sediment loads by up to 90% and nutrient loads by up to 70%, (CRC 1997). - ii.
+Conveyance Controls - Grass Swales In the detailed design of the sub-division open grass swales can be used in preference to conventional kerb and gutter and pipe drainage.

-Conveyance controls

-- Grass Swales In the detailed design of the sub-division open grass swales can be used in preference to conventional kerb and gutter and pipe drainage.
 Swales reduce flow velocities limiting erosion of the stream banks.
-The lower velocities and filtration through vegetation reduces fine sediments, nutrients, hydrocarbons and heavy metals discharged to the treatment ponds. - Typical pollutant removal rates are; total suspended solids 75 -100%, hydrocarbons 75-100%, nutrients - 50-75%, and heavy metals - 60%, (EPA 1997a). - Watercourse Profiles Three main watercourses will be provided through the site to collect stormwater run-off.
-Two for the southern employment lands draining to the southern water quality control ponds and the second drains to the northern water quality control ponds.
-Where feasible, the watercourses will include a meandering low flow invert, ponds and riffle zones, and aquatic and riparian vegetation.
+The lower velocities and filtration through vegetation reduces fine sediments, nutrients, hydrocarbons and heavy metals discharged to the treatment ponds.

+Typical pollutant removal rates are; total suspended solids - 75 - 100%, hydrocarbons 75-100%, nutrients - 50-75%, and heavy metals - 60%, (EPA 1997a).